ReproNim/module-FAIR-data/_episodes/07-Data-Visualizations.md

 teaching: Self Paced
 exercises: 0
 questions:
-- "Q1?"

 objectives:
-- "Objective 1"
-- "Objective 2"
+- "Learn about visualization environments available for data"

 keypoints:
-- We want to use this template to provide lesson materials in an open and useful format.

-- This is in line with our overall goal of making science (including scientific training) more open.
+- Provide information on useful data visualization tools for the web of data.

+- This module is currently under development.

 ---